testdouble/test-smells/README.md

 the value of `module.exports` is considered to be "the test" by the test runner.
 If `module.exports` is set to a function, then that's the only test in the file listing.
-If a plain object is assigned to `module.exports`, however, then each function on the object is considered its own test.
+If a plain object is assigned to `module.exports`, however, then each function on the object is considered to be its own test.
 It may be the case that only one of the tests exported by a file exhibit the smell in the description, or that multiple tests could stand to be reworked.